How To Clean Thermal Paste From CPU

 How To Apply Thermal Paste To A CPU

-To help you do this, we have an informative and extensive guide on how to properly apply thermal paste to a CPU.
+To help you do this, we have an informative and comprehensive guide on how to correctly apply thermal paste to a CPU.

 1. Remove the cap from the thermal paste syringe.